buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 hour

 For the duration, you assume the form of a different creature.
 The new form can be of any creature with a challenge rating equal to or less than your MP/2+Magic Adept.
-The creature can't be a construct or an undead, and you must have seen the creature at least once.
+The creature can' \*\*t be a construct or an undead, and you must have seen the creature at least once.
 You transform into an average example of that creature, one without any unique abilities.
 Your game statistics are replaced by the statistics of the chosen creature, though you retain your Traits and your Intelligence, Wisdom, and Charisma scores.
 You retain all of your skill proficiencies and Saving Throws, plus gain those of the creature.
-If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature's bonus instead of yours.
-You can't use any Legendary Actions or Lair Actions of the new form.
+If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature' \*\*s bonus instead of yours.
+You can' \*\*t use any Legendary Actions or Lair Actions of the new form.

 When you transform, you retain your Hit Points.
 When you return to your normal form, you return to the number of Hit Points you had before you transformed.
 However, if you revert as a result of dropping to 0 Hit Points, any excess damage carries over to your normal form.
-As long as the excess damage doesn't reduce your normal form to 0 Hit Points, you aren't knocked unconscious.
+As long as the excess damage doesn' \*\*t reduce your normal form to 0 Hit Points, you aren' \*\*t knocked unconscious.

 You retain the benefit of any Feats, race, or other features you have and can use them if the new form is physically capable of doing so.
-However, you can't use any of your special senses, such as darkvision, unless your new form also has that sense.
+However, you can' \*\*t use any of your special senses, such as darkvision, unless your new form also has that sense.
 You can only speak if the creature can normally speak.

 When you transform, you choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
-Worn equipment functions as normal, but the GM decides whether it is practical for the new form to wear a piece of equipment, based on the creature's shape and size.
-Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
+Worn equipment functions as normal, but the GM decides whether it is practical for the new form to wear a piece of equipment, based on the creature' \*\*s shape and size.
+Your equipment doesn' \*\*t change size or shape to match the new form, and any equipment that the new form can' \*\*t wear must either fall to the ground or merge with it.
 Equipment that merges with the form is ineffective.

-During the spell's duration, you can use two actions to assume a different form following the same restrictions and rules for the original form.
+During the spell' \*\*s duration, you can use two actions to assume a different form following the same restrictions and rules for the original form.

 **NOTE**: you must be a Devotee of Efrem or Shayalia to learn this spell